 For domestic calls only, the cut-price glass-sided booths found in all major towns are a cheap option at around 500 riel per minute, payable to the attendant.
 The booths vary in their coverage of Cambodia’s various networks: accessible numbers will be written on the side of the booths.

-Cambodians (other than the chunchiet) generally love being photographed – although it is common courtesy to ask first; they also take a lot of photos themselves and may well ask you to stand in theirs.
+Cambodians generally love being photographed – although it is common courtesy to ask first; they also take a lot of photos themselves and may well ask you to stand in theirs.
 It’s best to avoid taking photographs of anything with a military connotation, just in case.
 You can get your digital shots transferred to CD or printed at most photographic shops in Phnom Penh and Siem Reap, although the quality of the prints may not be as good as you’d get at home.

 Cambodia is 7hr ahead of GMT; 12hr ahead of New York and Montréal; 15hr ahead of Los Angeles and Vancouver; 1hr behind Perth; 4hr behind Sydney and 5hr behind Auckland; 5hr ahead of South Africa.
 There is no daylight saving time.

 Travellers with disabilities

-Cambodia has the unhappy distinction of having the highest proportion of disabled people per capita in the world (1 in 236 people) – due to land mines and the incidence of polio and other wasting diseases.
-There is no special provision for the disabled, so travellers with disabilities will need to be especially self-reliant.
+Cambodia has the unhappy distinction of having one of the world’s highest proportions of disabled people per capita (around 1 in 250 people) – due to land mines and the incidence of polio and other wasting diseases.
+That said, there is no special provision for the disabled, so travellers with disabilities will need to be especially self-reliant.
 Stock up on any medication, get any essential equipment serviced and take a selection of spares and accoutrements.
 Ask about hotel facilities when booking, as lifts are still not as common in Cambodia as you might hope.